 Storage storage storage!

-There’s no such thing as too much storage, and this will soon become apparent when the whole family is spending every day at home.
-Not only will there be more food in the house requiring additional storage, but with most of the family working from home, there’s also the need to prevent the clutter of homework, laptops, documents and stationery building up on every surface.
+There’s no such thing as too much storage, and this will soon become apparent when the whole family is all at home at the same time.
+Not only will there be more food in the house requiring additional storage, but there’s also the need to prevent the clutter of homework, laptops, documents and stationery building up on every surface.